marksui/docs/content/tutorials/MarkSuiTutorial.md

 ### Background Information

 I2C (Inter-Integrated Circuit) is a way for tiny computer parts like sensors and displays to talk to a main chip using just two wires—one for data and one for timing.
 It lets many devices share the same wires without crashing into each other, like students politely taking turns to speak in class.
 The DHT11 needs a pull-up resistor on the data pin and sends data in a timing-based format.
 Our code waits between readings to keep the data correct.

 ### Components

 - ESP32 Dev Board
 - DHT11 Sensor
-- 10 kΩ Resistor
 - Breadboard
 - Jumper Wires